 Over the years that thefreecountry.com (one of my other sites) has been in existence prior to getting its own domain name, I have had to move web servers some 4 times.
-Without my own domain name, my URL changed all 4 times.
+Without my own domain name, my URL (ie, web address) changed all 4 times.
 Each time it changed, I had to start getting search engine listings (the lifeline of a website) all over again.
 In the interim before the new site is listed, I lost an untold amount of visitors.
 Believe me, pages that redirect people to the new site aren't as effective as you may think.
 You can read more about the problems I faced in my other article Is it Possible to Create a Website Without Buying a Domain Name?
 The Cost of "Free".

 Other problems with not having a domain name include my inability to get into some good affiliate programs that required members to have their own domain.
 The domain name also gives my site credibility — traffic to the site increased when I got the domain name.
 Some search engines apparently also discriminate in favour of sites with their own domains and rank it higher.
 Failing to have a domain name that matched my site name meant that I lost traffic from people who remembered the various sections of my site ("Logtime", "Developer City", "eCentriCity") but did not remember the URL.
 These names, by the way, pre-dated my obtaining the name "thefreecountry.com".
 Had I managed to get the domain name earlier, I probably would not have promoted these subsection names but the main domain.

 I guess like many people, when I first started, I was not willing to spend any money on something that might turn out to be a failure.
 And, like many people, I associated getting a domain name with having to pay for commercial web hosting.